Fortinetics Book a call →

 Select GovCloud from day one.
 Deploying FedRAMP Moderate to commercial cloud and then re-deploying to GovCloud for IL4 is a significant architectural rework.
 Deploying to GovCloud for FedRAMP Moderate adds marginal cost at the time but eliminates a migration project later.

 Pre-coordinate the DISA PA timeline with your Agency sponsor.
 Agency ATO and DISA PA processes are independent.
-Many CSPs discover that completing FedRAMP Moderate does not automatically trigger DISA review — it requires a separate submission to DISA, a distinct review cycle (typically 3-6 months), and acceptance by your first DoD customer.
+Many CSPs discover that completing FedRAMP Moderate does not automatically trigger DISA review.
+It requires a separate submission to DISA, a distinct review cycle (typically 3-6 months), and acceptance by your first DoD customer.
 Start that conversation with the Agency sponsor during FedRAMP so the DISA path is active when Moderate wraps.

 What CSPs wish they had known six months earlier